 Strains between the North and South had reached critical mass by November, 1860.
-Escalating tensions burst with the election of America’s first Republican President, Abraham Lincoln.
+Escalating tensions erupted with the election of America’s first Republican President, Abraham Lincoln.
 The South Carolina legislature responded by voting to secede from the Union on December 20th, a mere month later.
 By Spring 1861, the Confederate States of America solidified, and in April cannons fired upon a Union fort in Charleston Harbor.
-A bloody fraternal war began.
+So began a bloody fraternal war.

 A longstanding question is how in the world did Planters, a small slice of the southern population, convince a mass of their social inferiors to sacrifice all, defending their aristocracy?
 The answer is rather simple, and lamentable.
 Folks from the lower rungs bought into the rules set by the elite.
 The Planter Class had established the rituals of polite society, and every white man below the Mason-Dixon hoped to someday to join their ranks (acquiring land and slaves).

 The lower classes defended a minority they ached to join.

 A small middle class of land holding farmers, and city professionals, also labored to reach the same social summit.
 In other words, acquiring the trappings of wealth, punched one’s ticket to ride.